Best Flooring for Kitchens: Complete Buyer’s Guide

 Should Kitchen Flooring be Lighter or Darker than Cabinets?

-When choosing your kitchen décor style, there are no hard and fast rules, and you should go with what works for you.
-That being said, a general rule of thumb is to go with lighter cabinets than the kitchen flooring, this helps to break the space up by naturally balancing the appearance and aesthetic.
+That being said, a general rule of thumb is to go with lighter cabinets than the kitchen flooring.
+This helps to break the space up by naturally balancing the appearance and aesthetic.
 Darker browns or wood hues can work well here, allowing for the eye to be drawn to white or light wood-coloured cabinets.

 Grey flooring is a particularly good choice in these settings because it offers up a darker, more sophisticated tone without being too moody or making the room seem too small, which some darker tones may do.
 Grey vinyl flooring can lend to a dramatic appeal whilst still feeling comfortable, giving the essence of slate or stone but being warmer underfoot.
-Grey laminate flooring offers up looks like painted wood, with plank and herringbone styles giving a refined sense of luxury whilst still providing the same level of long-lasting robustness as other laminate products.

-Lighter flooring is a simple way of making enclosed spaces feel roomier with beiges and creams coming into their own in such situations.
+Lighter flooring is a simple way of making enclosed spaces feel roomier, with beiges and creams coming into their own in such situations.
 Using two contrasting tones that are quite prominent, you can then accent these with a more minor tone to bring out certain features.
-If you have simplistic cabinet designs, we would then recommend patterned vinyl flooring which can add some bold ambience and a real pop of character.

 What is The Hardest Wearing Flooring for a Kitchen?

 Being a central area to the home, the kitchen and kitchen flooring are likely to see ample wear and tear just from usage alone.
-As such, resilient, long-lasting flooring is best for a cost-effective flooring solution, but you’ll still want it to look good and work well.
+As such, resilient, long-lasting flooring is best for a cost-effective solution, but you’ll still want it to look good and work well.

 Laminate wood flooring is a versatile option that is easy to wipe clean and has the visual quality of high-end flooring.
-You can get luxurious wood effects such as oak, beech and walnut but without the cost and with the added reassurance of being highly resistant to stains, spills, and scratches.
-A popular choice for the country kitchen aesthetic is to use a Herringbone wood laminate effect which has the appearance of natural wood but at a much more affordable price.
+You can get luxurious wood effects such as oak, beech and walnut but without the cost and with the added reassurance of being highly resistant to stains, spills and scratches.

 Kitchen vinyl flooring is also designed to deal with a high level of activity whilst still creating a warm and welcoming culinary atmosphere.
 A durable and moisture-resistant choice that’s perfect for homes with pets and young children, it’s easy to maintain and has a warmth underfoot for added comfort.
-Where traditional tiled flooring can be cold in the winter or expensive to heat with underfloor heating, vinyl flooring offers a naturally warmer and more energy-efficient option to keep toes cosy in those frosty months.

 How Easy is it to Install Kitchen Flooring?